Ladakh mountains trekking adventure

-PlanetThis tour travels through remote regions, rarely visited by tourists and we are passionate in maintaining their pristine nature.
-We work with the policy of ‘take nothing but memories, Leave nothing but footprints’.
+PlanetThis tour travels through remote regions, rarely visited by tourists and we are passionate about maintaining their pristine nature.
+We work with the policy of ‘take nothing but memories, leave nothing but footprints’.

 In other words, we ensure that we as a company leave these areas as we find them and as such we operate a strict no litter policies, taking all refuse to either be recycled or properly disposed of in nearby towns.